 The Abrams Falls Trail Offers Many Things to Visitors

 Cades Cove is one of the more picturesque locations in The Great Smoky Mountains.
-There are many different forms of wildlife you can see here: deer, black bears, wild turkeys, foxes, and raccoons just to name a few.
+There are many different forms of wildlife you can see here.
+These include deer, black bears, wild turkeys, foxes, and raccoons just to name a few.
 Even though you can’t see this natural wonder from the Cades Cove loop, that doesn’t mean you should skip the Abrams Falls trail.
-Too many times visitors may skip some great things, because they are in too much of a hurry to get to their next planned activity.
+Too often visitors skip some great things.
+This is because they are in too much of a hurry to get to their next planned activity.
 It is encouraged to not leave the Cades Cove area without taking full advantage of not just the historical buildings, but this natural feature that requires a little more effort than just driving the 11 mile loop.
 Read on for a little history lesson and what you can expect to encounter on this popular trail.

 Basic Trail Information

 The trailhead to Abrams Falls can be reached 4.8 miles into the Cades Cove loop just past marker #10.
 Once you pass Abrams Creek, turn right onto a gravel road.
-You will then drive on a grassy area for about a half a mile before reaching a large parking area where you’ll find a footbridge, and this will indicate the beginning of the trail.
-People like to use this footbridge for dipping their toes in the stream to cool off in the hot summer months.
+You will drive on a grassy area for about a half a mile before reaching a large parking area where you’ll find a footbridge.
+This will indicate the beginning of the trail.
+People like to use this footbridge for dipping their toes in the stream to cool off.
 You will then see a little side trail, which leads to the Elijah Oliver house.
 He was the son of John Oliver, the first white settler in Cades Cove; the John Oliver house is the first historical site on the loop road as well.

-The trail itself is a little over 5 miles roundtrip and is considered moderate due to its length and elevation gain of about several hundred feet throughout the entire hike--but it ends up descending on the way to the falls, making it a bit easier.
-It's also important to note that if you are arriving in the morning, you may not even be able to drive the loop; Cades Cove is closed to vehicles before 10am on Wednesdays and Saturdays from May to September to accommodate morning bikers or walkers.
+The trail itself is a little over 5 miles roundtrip.
+It's considered moderate due to its length and elevation gain.
+It goes for several hundred feet throughout the entire hike.
+However, it ends up descending on the way to the falls, making it a bit easier.
+It's also important to note if you arrive in the morning, you might not be able to drive the loop.
+Cades Cove is closed to vehicles before 10am on Wednesdays and Saturdays from May to September.
+This is to accommodate morning bikers or walkers.

 You should plan on spending at least three hours of your day hiking Abrams Falls Trail.
-The trail is a little rocky and packed with dirt, so you may want to reconsider taking smaller children on this hike.
+The trail is a little rocky and packed with dirt.
+Therefore, you may want to reconsider taking smaller children on this hike.
 The conditions of the trail should motivate the hiker to get comfortable footwear for this hike.

 Some eighteen smaller streams drain into Abrams Creek, which will parallel your walk for most of the way.
 Into the hike, Arbutus Ridge is gained at mile 1.1, and then the descent will begin.
 You will then reach a foot log over Stony Branch, and then another short climb at mile 2.2.
 Just before you reach the falls, you will cross Wilson Branch and then take a side trail.

 At Abrams Falls you will notice an abrupt end to the peaceful creek that babbled throughout the hike.
 It is now a thunderous 20 foot high waterfall gushing with water.
-Here is also where you can really stop and enjoy, not just the sights, but the refreshing scent of the mountain air coming from the mist created by the falls.
-If you are an early riser and want to get to Abrams Falls early, you may see a rainbow as the sun rises over the ridge and hits the falls.
+Here is also where you can really stop and enjoy the refreshing scent of the mountain air.
+It comes from the mist created by the falls.
+If you are an early riser and want to get to Abrams Falls early, you may see a rainbow!
+Just watch as the sun rises over the ridge and hits the falls.

 The top of the falls is 35 feet wide, the pool it deposits the water into is about the same; however, it is quite a bit longer at 100 feet.
 The force caused by the falls sprays water more than 50 feet into the rhododendron and hemlock on the opposite side of the trail.
 The sheer force of the water is evident with the appearance of smooth pebbles and logs that have been pounded.
 The cliff itself is made of sandstone, and more of it is located on top of the falls; a large amount of it can be found throughout the area.

 Abrams Creek is also home to the only native salmonid in the park, brook trout.
-John Oliver was an early settler in Cades Cove, and the story is that he stocked the creek with around 10,000 rainbow trout fingerlings around 1818.
+John Oliver was an early settler in Cades Cove.
+The story is that he stocked the creek with around 10,000 rainbow trout fingerlings around 1818.
 Unbeknownst to him, rainbow trout and brook trout could not merely co-exist.
-The larger rainbow trout forced the brookies to retreat upstream, so now the rainbow dominate the waters in the lower elevations, while the brook trout maintain a modest population in the high elevations.
-That wasn’t the only way, however, that the brook trout became more scarce: in the early 1900’s they lost 75% of their population due to the relentless logging that was prevalent.
+The larger rainbow trout forced the brookies to retreat upstream, so now the rainbow dominate the waters in the lower elevations.
+The brook trout maintain a modest population in the high elevations.
+That wasn’t the only way, however, that the brook trout became more scarce.
+In the early 1900’s they lost 75% of their population due to the relentless logging that was prevalent.

-More recently in 2011, a very large and rare EF-4 tornado swept through the western end of Cades Cove downing nearly 5,000 trees, closing the trail for more than a month.
+More recently in 2011, a very large and rare EF-4 tornado swept through the western end of Cades Cove.
+It downed nearly 5,000 trees, closing the trail for more than a month.
 Crews worked meticulously to clear the debris that was blocking its path.
 The destruction left a total of 33 miles of trails impacted, but the area has since recovered nicely.

 Not far into the hike, the arbutus flowers will be seen on the trail.
 The name of Arbutus Ridge on the trail comes from these early blooming spring flowers.
 Arbutus flowers are actually named Mayflowers and are very popular, having an important place in American history.
-They are the state flower of Massachusetts, and were considered the queen of spring woodland flowers to the Pilgrims because of its lovely ground-running vine with delicate shell-pink pastel beauty; they had never seen this flower in Europe.
+They are the state flower of Massachusetts.
+They were considered the queen of spring woodland flowers to the Pilgrims.
+This was because of its lovely ground-running vine with delicate shell-pink pastel beauty.
+They had never seen this flower in Europe.

 Once you descend from Arbutus Ridge, you will want to watch for some unusual wildflowers, especially in the spring.
 The rocky cliffs should feature clusters of bleeding heart, whose species are native to Japan.
-Much like trilliums and daffodils, the larger bleeding heart will bloom in the spring and--depending on the area--disappear completely by midsummer.
-William Britten, an excellent photographer in the Smoky Mountains, has taken many pictures of these flowers, despite their difficulty in spotting here.
-Besides the Abrams Falls Trail, he has found these flowers along Laurel Creek Road, just west of the entrance to Tremont.
+Much like trilliums and daffodils, the larger bleeding heart will bloom in the spring.
+Depending on the area the area, they may disappear completely by midsummer.
+William Britten, an excellent photographer in the Smoky Mountains, has taken many pictures of these flowers.
+This is despite their difficulty in spotting here.
+Besides the Abrams Falls Trail, he has found these flowers along Laurel Creek Road.
+This is just west of the entrance to Tremont.
 There are different forms of the bleeding heart, but the Asian garden variety is different in that it has larger blooms and not quite as rare as the ones that appear in limited areas of the Smoky Mountains.

 The last good springtime flower on the trail is the sweet shrub.
 This is a small bush with reddish-maroon flowers, but what sets it apart from the others is its fragrance.
 When it begins to bloom in the month of May, it typically gives off what can be described as a strawberry-banana-pineapple scent.
 The leaves are normally dark green and grows in an oval shape.
-Once again, this flower prefers at least 4 hours of direct sunlight mixed in with a partial shade that works well with its location in the Smokies.
-An interesting fact that emphasizes its fruity aroma: the ladies who once inhabited the Cove thought so highly of its scent that they were known to use the petals for perfume.
+Once again, this flower prefers at least 4 hours of direct sunlight mixed in with a partial shade.
+This works well with its location in the Smokies.
+An interesting fact emphasizes its fruity aroma.
+The ladies who once inhabited the Cove thought so highly of its scent that they were known to use the petals for perfume.